Effective Date Supersedes Sep 1, 2016 Issuing Authority Executive Vice President Responsible Officer Human Resources

 a.
 The 1 year of employment without a break in service need not immediately precede the D.C.
 FMLA request, but if the break in service between the request for leave and the last date of service is greater than 7 years, the time need not be included in determining eligibility.

 b.
 Whether an employee has worked the minimum 1,000 hours of service shall be determined according to the principles set forth under the Fair Labor Standards Act (FLSA) for determining compensable hours of work.
-Hours paid for holiday, sick, and vacation time, consistent with the University’s regular policies, count toward the 1,000 hour threshold.
+Hours paid for holiday, sick, and vacation time will count toward the 1,000 hour threshold.
 An employee returning from his or her USERRA-covered service obligation also shall be credited with the hours of service that would have been performed but for the period of his or her USERRA-covered service.

 c.
 An employee shall be deemed to work within D.C. if he or she spends more than 50% of his or her work-time working for the University in D.C., if he or she is employed by the University in more than one location, or he or she is based in D.C. and regularly spends a substantial part of his or her time working for the University in D.C. and does not spend more than 50% of his or her work-time working for the University in any particular state.

 In a 24-month employment period, an eligible employee may take up to 16 workweeks of D.C.
 FMLA leave for medical leave purposes and may take up to 16 workweeks of D.C.
 FMLA leave for family leave purposes, in accordance with the terms of this Policy.

 -- An eligible employee may take medical leave where he or she becomes unable to perform the functions of his or her position because of a serious health condition.